Galilia/NNP-project/README.md

 ## Project configuration

-For development, the project contains config:
+For development, the project contains 2 configs:
-- Webpack - ./config/build
+1. Webpack - ./config/build
+2. vite - vite.config.ts

 Webpack adapted to the main features of the application.
 All configuration is stored in /config